 Furthermore, both Agile and Waterfall require coordination across teams to deliver the separate parts together.
 The only difference is frequency, with Agile delivering much more frequently than in Waterfall.
 And while Waterfall teams are building a single monolith, Agile teams are effectively building a number of monoliths.

 In a typical Agile organisation, the number of independent components is between three to 10, with one team—or sometimes two—working on each.
-This does means that Agile teams can take three to 10 times more complexity on themselves compared to Waterfall teams, but they are all still building monoliths.
-So you can see how in some ways cultural differences between Waterfall and Agile are actually compatible.
+This does mean that Agile teams can take three to 10 times more complexity on themselves compared to Waterfall teams, but they are all still building monoliths.
+So you can see how, in some ways, cultural differences between Waterfall and Agile are actually compatible.

 Can you do DevOps in a Waterfall organisation?
 Sure.
-On the Dev side you can apply Cloud Native practices to optimise and accelerate your development process.
-Meanwhile on the Ops side (remember our platform team?) you can automate deployment to make your provisioning and infrastructure faster and more efficient than ever before.
+On the Dev side, you can apply Cloud Native practices to optimise and accelerate your development process.
+Meanwhile, on the Ops side (remember our platform team?) you can automate deployment to make your provisioning and infrastructure faster and more efficient than ever before.
 This is all great . . . except for the fact that your beautiful containerised microservices and their state-of-the-art platform won’t actually get in front of users until the next release cycle is completed, many months from now.
-Yes, you are doing CN right—from inside Waterfall.
+Yes, you are doing Cloud Native right—from inside Waterfall.
 All that speed and efficiency?
 Simply wasted.

-(You are also failing to capitalise upon the abundant CN open source ecosystem of tools.
+(You are also failing to capitalise upon the abundant Cloud Native open source ecosystem of tools.
 One powerful advantage of Cloud Native is that we externalise development costs to the community.
 If you don’t update your stack, or try to update only one isolated component, you lose this advantage).